CyanogenMod/android_packages_apps_WundergroundWeatherProvider/README.md

 The purpose of this sample is to provide developers with an example WeatherProviderService implementation.
-It shows how one can receive service requests from the CMWeatherManagerService and provide the requested data, weather it be for weather or location information.
+It shows how one can receive service requests from the CMWeatherManagerService and provide the requested data, whether it be for weather or location information.